jobrunr/jobrunr/README.md

 - updating elasticsearch/solr after data changes
 - *…and so on*

-You can start small and process jobs within your webapp or scale horizontally and add as many background job servers as you want to handle a peak of jobs.
+You can start small and process jobs within your web app or scale horizontally and add as many background job servers as you want to handle a peak of jobs.
 JobRunr will distribute the load over all the servers for you.
-JobRunr is also fault-tolerant - is an external webservice down?
+JobRunr is also fault-tolerant - is an external web service down?
 No worries, the job is automatically retried 10-times with a smart back-off policy.

-JobRunr is a Java alternative to [HangFire](https://github.com/HangfireIO/Hangfire), [Resque](https://github.com/resque/resque), [Sidekiq](http://sidekiq.org), [delayed_job](https://github.com/collectiveidea/delayed_job), [Celery](http://www.celeryproject.org) and is similar to [Quartz](https://github.com/quartz-scheduler/quartz) and [Spring Task Scheduler](https://github.com/spring-guides/gs-scheduling-tasks).
+JobRunr is a Java alternative to [HangFire](https://github.com/HangfireIO/Hangfire), [Resque](https://github.com/resque/resque), [Sidekiq](http://sidekiq.org), [delayed_job](https://github.com/collectiveidea/delayed_job), [Celery](https://github.com/celery/celery) and is similar to [Quartz](https://github.com/quartz-scheduler/quartz) and [Spring Task Scheduler](https://github.com/spring-guides/gs-scheduling-tasks).

 Screenshots